Robertasigon/robertasigon-headme/README.md

 ### Hi there👋🏾

 - ✊🏾 I'm a black woman
-- 🌱 I’m currently learning about software test
+- 🌱 I’m currently learning about Delphi
-- 🫀 I love everything about quality and tech!
+- 🫀 I love innovation and technology!
 - 😄 Pronouns: she/her